 An EMA is a weekly payment worth up to £30 for pupils who are planning to stay on at school after their leaving age.
 They must complete a learning agreement at school for a minimum of 21 learning hours per week.
-In session 2022/2023 pupils born between 1 March 2003 and 30 September 2006 can receive payments from August 2022.
-Pupils born between 1 October 2006 and 28 February 2007 can receive payments from January 2023.
 Further information on full eligibility criteria and the online application process can be obtained from the school.